arve0/master/thesis.md

 fun with the student society Spanskrøret and not to forget all the things I've learned.

-A special thank you go to all the professors who share their knownledge every day, even at times when their students seems unmotivated.
+A special thanks go to all the professors who share their knownledge every day, even at times when their students seems unmotivated.

 The last year I have been warmly included in Magnus Borstad Lilledahl's